andrew-pete/intro-to-js-hockey/README.md

 };
 ```

-Implicit in the last two examples are that you can create these magical things called "anonymous functions."
+Implicit in the last two examples is the notion that you can create these magical things called "anonymous functions."
 They can be assigned to variables, passed into other functions, or even executed immediately!
+If that doesn't make sense right now, it's not a big deal.
+Just know that functions are great and a pillar of JavaScript.

 The major divergence in JavaScript from most other coding languages is the fact that it treats functions just like any other primitive type (number, string, boolean, etc...).
+Unlike other types, it is callable (meaning it can be executed).
+Like other types, it can be assigned to a variable, passed into functions, and returned from functions.
 This is a characteristic of functional programming languages, which is equally powerful as it is mind-boggling.
 Passing in functions to functions?!
 Who needs that?

 (It's you.
 You do).

 If you've done Meghan's R tutorial, you should be familiar with the R functions `filter` and `mutate`.
-Those functions can be found in JavaScript, under the names `filter` and `map` respectively.
-They can be called on any array (a.k.a. list) of data, and they rely on a function being passed in as an argument.
+Analogous functions can be found in JavaScript, under the names `filter` and `map` respectively.
+They can be called on any array (a.k.a. list) of data, and they rely on a function being passed in as an argument to work.

-In order to brush up on this, let's do a little example, followed by a challenge!
+In order to make sense of all of this, let's do a little example, followed by a challenge!
 It's a crucial building block even though it's not hockey related.

 #### Higher Order Functions - Example
 Let's first define a couple of ordinary functions, `add` and `multiply`.
 Each should anticipate two arguments `x` and `y` and return the result of the expected arithmetic.